Lau2704/Campus-Ride-Sharing-Platform-with-Parking-System-Integration-P2/SRS.md

 Operational constraints establish the parameters in which the user side of the platform must be able to operate effectively and reliably.

-● The system must be available via modern web browsers (the latest versions of Chrome, Firefox, Safari, or Edge), with JavaScript enabled.
+● The system must be available via modern web browsers (Chrome v12.0+, Firefox v11.5+, Safari v17+, Edge v12.0+), with JavaScript enabled.

 ● A user must have internet access (minimum 1 Mbps) at the time of the interaction for successful interaction with real-time modules, including parking availability and chat.